vrchatapi/vrchatapi-csharp/docs/UsersApi.md

             // config.AddApiKeyPrefix("auth", "Bearer");

             var apiInstance = new UsersApi(config);
-            var search = search_example;  // string | Searches by `displayName`.
-Will return empty array if search query is empty or missing. (optional) var developerType = developerType_example;  // string | Active user by developer type, none for normal users and internal for moderators (optional) var n = 56;  // int? | The number of objects to return. (optional)  (default to 60) var offset = 56;  // int? | A zero-based offset from the default object sorting from where search results start. (optional)
+            var search = "search_example";  // string | Searches by `displayName`.
+Will return empty array if search query is empty or missing. (optional) var developerType = "developerType_example";  // string | Active user by developer type, none for normal users and internal for moderators (optional) var n = 60;  // int? | The number of objects to return. (optional)  (default to 60) var offset = 56;  // int? | A zero-based offset from the default object sorting from where search results start. (optional)

             try